STACS Trading Up 41.7% Over Last Week (GATE)

-STACS (CURRENCY:GATE) traded 26.4% higher against the U.S. dollar during the twenty-four hour period ending at 8:00 AM ET on January 2nd.
-STACS has a total market cap of $1.54 million and approximately $12.00 worth of STACS was traded on exchanges in the last day.
-One STACS token can now be bought for about $0.0029 or 0.00000039 BTC on popular exchanges including IDEX and GBX Digital Asset Exchange.
-Over the last week, STACS has traded up 41.7% against the U.S. dollar.
+STACS (CURRENCY:GATE) traded 26.4% higher against the dollar during the 1-day period ending at 23:00 PM Eastern on January 5th.
+Over the last seven days, STACS has traded 41.7% higher against the dollar.
+STACS has a market cap of $1.54 million and $12.00 worth of STACS was traded on exchanges in the last day.
+One STACS token can currently be bought for about $0.0029 or 0.00000039 BTC on popular exchanges including IDEX and GBX Digital Asset Exchange.

 Here’s how similar cryptocurrencies have performed over the last day: